pyommer/sims/README.md

 specifications to determine the cache hit ratio of the benchmark on the specified cache.

-- The file "sc10k.txt" contains a snippet of the originak "sc10k" file which contained a 10k sequence of cache references.
+- The file "sc10k.txt" contains a snippet of the original "sc10k" file which contained a 10k sequence of cache references.
 This can be used for testing.